bartbalaz/janus-container/README.md

 _RUN_WITH_HOST_CONFIGURATION_DIR_ is set to "true" the *start.sh* script will use the Janus configuration host folder mounted inside the container at _/janus/etc/janus_host_ instead of using the embedded configuration located in _/janus/etc/janus_ directory.

-## Installation procedure
+## Build/execution host installation
 This section provides the default installation procedure.
-The default configuration allows to access the server only through HTTPs using the host's obtanied Letsencrypt certificates.
+The default configuration allows to access the Janus Gateway server only through HTTPs using the host's obtanied Letsencrypt certificates.
 Please note that this project is using Ubuntu 18.04-LTS Linux distribution.
 Although it has been tried only on that specific version, a priori, there are no reasons for it not to work on any other recent version of the Ubuntu distribution.

-**Please note that if you already have a Docker host (required for building the target image) and are only instested in building and running the image, please skip directly to the build procedure section below.**

-### Build/docker experimental host installation
-First let's install a Janus host for building and running the docker image.
-1. Install Ubuntu 18.04 physical or virtual host with the default packages and using the default parameters.
+1. Provision  Ubuntu 18.04 physical or virtual host with the default packages and using the default parameters.
 Make sure that you have access to a *sudo* capable user.
 We assume that the host is directly connected to the Internet through a 1-to-1 NAT.
 	1. Make sure that the 1-to-1 NAT redirects the following ports: 80 (http), 443 (https), 8089 (janus-api), 7889 (janus-admin) to the Janus host.
 	1. Reserve a name for your host in your domain (e.g. \<host\>.\<domain\>) and update the */etc/hosts* file accordingly, for example: